 Bit of trivia related to the above: as far as our system is concerned, we actually have over half a million individual "things" to choose from.
 That's on the backend, though; what the user actually sees when creating a character is more like dozens of ancestries and starting poses, and hundreds of items.

+TP: What is your favourite piece that you've created and why?
 IT: The next one!
 I'm joking of course, but also not.
 I always want to be looking forward, and thinking about what people could create with our newest release (and they always surprise me, in the best ways).

 If you had to ask me what I'm most proud of that's already out, I'd say that our dynamic chain weapons are real show-stoppers.
 Seeing peoples' faces light up when I demonstrate a flail or nun-chuck that actually swings around in real life is so fulfilling.
 I feel like a magician pulling off a trick.
 I also think the "flying books" base effect is just super cool.